taocpp/PEGTL/doc/Rule-Reference.md

 ## UTF-16 Rules

-These rules are in namespace `tao::pegtl::utf16`.
+These rules are available in two versions,

+* in namespace `tao::pegtl::utf16_be` for big-endian values, and
+* in namespace `tao::pegtl::utf16_le` for little-endian values.

+Namespace `tao::pegtl::utf16` aliases the namespace with the native byte order.

 The UTF-16 rules are surrogate-pair-aware and will consume 4 bytes for a single matched code point, rather than 2, whenever a valid surrogate pair is detected.
 Following what appears to be "best" practice,